JrVerbiest/jrverbiest.github.io/README.md

 - **Self-Education in Data Science, Machine Learning, and Data Engineering**

   I began my data journey in late 2017, completing a series of online courses in data science and machine learning (see my [Udacity](https://github.com/JrVerbiest/Udacity-Projects) projects here).

-Since then, I have sharpen my expertise toward data engineering — working hands — for example using Databricks on Azure.
-To stay at the cutting edge, I continually explore emerging paradigms such as Data Mesh and Data Product thinking, ensuring my expertice align with modern principles.
+  I'm currently deepening my expertise in data engineering through a hands-on approach—working with platforms like Databricks on Azure, libraries such as Polars (a high-performance DataFrame library), and tools like Airflow (a workflow orchestration tool).
+To stay at the forefront of the field, I actively explore emerging paradigms — such as Data as a Product thinking — to ensure my skills stay aligned with modern data architecture principles.

 - **Doctoral degree in Engineering Science (PhD, dr.)**, Katholieke Universiteit Leuven, Leuven, Belgium, 2007.